LuCeHe/MAC_cell/README.md

 # keras MAC cell

 Keras adaptation of the article [Compositional Attention Networks for Machine Reasoning](https://arxiv.org/pdf/1803.03067.pdf).
+The original TensorFlow code is [here](https://github.com/stanfordnlp/mac-network).

 ### How to use it